techworldwithmurali/AWS-Networking-From-Zero-to-Hero/Troubleshooting/Establishing SSH Access with Password Authentication on Linux.md

-### Connect to the Server Using Username and Password Instead of PEM File
+### Establishing SSH Access with Password Authentication on Linux

 #### Step 1: Create the User
 1. **Log in to the server** (if you have another access method).